Kaaru12345/Row-Counter/README.txt

 # Row Counter

-A simple web app to count and save row entries with an intuitive interface.
+A simple web app to count, save, and reset entries.
+Perfect for tracking repetitive tasks like counting rows or items.

 ## Features

-- Increment a counter with a button.
+- **Increment**: Increase the counter.
-- Save previous entries.
+- **Save**: Save the current count as a previous entry.
-- Clean, responsive design.
+- **Reset**: Clear both the current counter and all saved entries.

 ## Tech Stack